joshuawright11/papyrus/README.md

 let plaid: Plaid = PlaidAPI(provider: provider)
 ```

+### Interceptors

-You may also add custom request interceptors using `intercept()`.
+You may also inspect a provider's raw requests and responses by using `intercept()`.
 Remember that you'll need to call the second closure parameter if you want the request to continue.

 ```swift
 let provider = Provider(baseURL: "http://localhost:3000")